sts10/sts10.github.io/_posts/2022-09-26-just-word-lists.markdown

 Where, earlier in the file, I define variables I use in many of my commands, including `reject_commands` and `path_to_ngram_list`.

-With this in place, I can simply run `just basic` to force a re-built of the basic.txt word list.
+With this in place, I can simply run `just basic` to force a re-build of the basic.txt word list.

 Now, when I want to make a new list, I can drop the command write in the justfile and I'm all set.
 I can even run `just --list` to list all of my available just commands.
 Nifty!

+(Note that, for now, I haven't pushed the justfile to the word list repo, mostly to avoid confusion.)

 ## Epilogue: Just publishing with Jekyll